bfansports/aws-lambda-python-local/README.md

 ### Running

-Before deploying, you want to test your Lambda code first locally.
+Before deploying, you want to test your Lambda code locally first.

 In order to simulate the Lambda environment, a script is provided that will execute your function as if it was in AWS Lambda.

 	usage: make run/FUNCTION [VERBOSE=1] [EVENT=filename]

-	Run a Lambda function locally.
+	This runs a Lambda function locally.

 	optional arguments:
 	  VERBOSE=1       Sets verbose output for the function